 ‘Footdee is an old fishing village on the east coast of Scotland and despite its spelling, it is actually pronounced ‘Fittee’ by the locals.
 Although it sits on the edge of the city of Aberdeen, it is still a bit of a hidden gem, tucked away on its own at the head of a little peninsula.

 Those that do discover it are in for a treat as it is unlike any historic fishing village I’ve been to before.
 There are the usual rows of charming little cottages dating to the mid-19th century, some with brightly painted doors and nautical ornaments adorning their exterior.
 However, it is the colourful and quirky outhouses in the village square that make this place so unique today.

-The community was originally built to provide better quality accommodation for nearby fisher families and Footdee is now deemed a conservation area.
+The community was originally built to provide better quality accommodation for nearby fishing families and Footdee is now deemed a conservation area.
 The eccentric structures in the village centre were originally constructed on the common green to provide extra space for the residents as the cottage interiors were so small and often home to multiple families.

-The outside sheds historically had a practical use as wash-houses and storehouses for fishing gear and wet clothes.
-Today they are a jumble of rustic and uniquely decorated buildings that are more akin to something you would find in an artists’ colony.
-We were house sitting four adorable rabbits in Dorset and decided to spend the day in the seaside town of Dartmouth.
+When travelling, there are times when you stop, stare and smile at the beauty you see.
+We were house-sitting four adorable rabbits in Dorset and decided to spend the day in the seaside town of Dartmouth.